 Miami Marlins

-Tyler Phillips has thrown 4,058 pitches that have been tracked by the PITCHf/x system between 2023 and 2025, including pitches thrown in the MLB Regular Season and Spring Training.
-In 2025, they have relied primarily on their Sinker (95mph), Curve (84mph) and Slider (85mph), also mixing in a Change (87mph) and Cutter (94mph).
+Tyler Phillips has thrown 4,174 pitches that have been tracked by the PITCHf/x system between 2023 and 2025, including pitches thrown in the MLB Regular Season and Spring Training.
+In 2025, they have relied primarily on their Sinker (95mph), Slider (85mph) and Curve (84mph), also mixing in a Change (87mph) and Cutter (94mph).
 He also rarely throws a Fourseam Fastball (95mph).

 In 2025, compared to other RHP:

-Their sinker has heavy sinking action, results in many more groundballs compared to other pitchers' sinkers, has well above average velo and has slight armside run.
-Their curve is thrown extremely hard, is a real worm killer that generates an extreme number of groundballs compared to other pitchers' curves, has primarily 12-6 movement and has a sharp downward bite.
+Their sinker has heavy sinking action, generates a very high amount of groundballs compared to other pitchers' sinkers, has well above average velo and has slight armside run.
 Their slider sweeps across the zone, results in more flyballs compared to other pitchers' sliders and has some two-plane movement.
+Their curve is thrown extremely hard, has primarily 12-6 movement, results in many more groundballs compared to other pitchers' curves and has a sharp downward bite.
 Their change dives down out of the zone and is much firmer than usual.
 Their cutter is thrown at a speed that's borderline unfair, has surprisingly little cutting action, results in somewhat more flyballs compared to other pitchers' cutters and has some natural sink.
 Their fourseam fastball (take this with a grain of salt because they've only thrown 4 of them in 2025) has heavy sinking action, is basically never swung at and missed compared to other pitchers' fourseamers, is an extreme flyball pitch compared to other pitchers' fourseamers, has slight armside run and has slightly above average velo.